nasa-gibs/worldview/doc/url_parameters.md

 | --------- | ----- | ----------- |
 | epsg | `4326` (geographic), `3413` (arctic), `3031` (antarctic) | EPSG code for the selected projection |

-For additional debugging parameters, see: [Testing/Debug Parameters](testing.md)
+For debugging with URL parameters, see: [Testing / Debug Parameters](testing.md#debug-parameters)